-Crispy Pork Carnitas are Dutch oven baked low and slow until fall-apart delicious.
-So full of flavor when finished under the broiler to caramelize and crisp.
+Crispy Pork Carnitas are baked low and slow until fall apart delicious, then finished under the broiler so the edges are extra caramelized and crisp.

 I am crazy about this pork recipe!
 Honestly, it has taken me more than a few tries to get the recipe just right, so sharing it with you now is exciting!
 Crispy Pork Carnitas (Mexican Pulled Pork) is so tender and juicy, while at the same time deliciously crisp and browned on the edges that I can’t get enough.
 This is a perfect recipe to have in your back pocket for parties, tailgating and of course Cinco De Mayo parties!

 Reasons why you will love this Crispy Pork Carnitas Recipe:

 - Easy to make with little prep needed